ga-dc/wdi14/attendance.md

 If today begins at 9:00AM, then any attendance taken at 9:01 will be considered "tardy".
 Attendance cannot be taken three hours after the start time.
 That is: if you try to take attendance at 12:01, you will be considered "absent".

+So as not to disrupt their peers, tardy students should wait until the 10 am morning lesson to enter the classrooms.
+The ONLY exception to this policy is when a checkpoint is being administered.
+If a student is up to 10 minutes late, they're asked to take the quiz in their assigned classroom.
+Otherwise, the checkpoint should be completed during lunch and the PR should be submitted no later than 2:30 pm.
+Tardies will still apply, but credit will be received for taking the checkpoint.

 **There are no exceptions, even if you forgot and the instructors saw you were here.**

 ## How To Remember To Check In